Anza (missile)

-Development and design
+Development

 Some sources state that the Anza Mk-II was co-developed in a joint project by Pakistan and China.

 The Anza Mk-I entered service with the Pakistan Army in January 1990, followed by the Anza Mk-II in September 1994.
 Serial production of Anza Mk-III for the Pakistan Army was announced in 2006.

-In recent years, Pakistan has advertised the Anza series for export, displaying it at the International Defense Exhibition (IDEX) 2007 event in the United Arab Emirates and at the IDEAS 2008 defence exhibition in Pakistan.
+Pakistan has also advertised the Anza series for export, displaying it at the International Defense Exhibition (IDEX) 2007 event in the United Arab Emirates and at the IDEAS 2008 defence exhibition in Pakistan.

 Training aids

 The Mk-II is known to have the ATS-II Training Simulator included, which consists of a set of four Mk-II training missiles, four firing units, simulated ground batteries, cable interconnectors, PC-based control, monitoring and scoring unit with a target simulator made up of an infrared electric bulb moving along an overhead wire.

 The High Speed Aerial Target Drone, or HISAT-DK, is a high speed, low maintenance target drone that can be used in training operators to use the Anza.
 It is manned by a four-man crew using Optical Tracking Pod devices.
 The drones can be used for MANPAD training, though they are also used for other purposes, such as artillery fire support training.